Daivuk/onut/README.md

 * Visual Studio 2013 for windows Desktop (Express or Community)
 * DirectX SDK Jun 2010. **_Must_** install it in default directory:
   * `C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\`
+* DirectX End-User Runtimes (June 2010).
+Your users will have to install this also.
+Run this during installation of your game.
 * For windows 7 only: You must have Windows 7 SP1.
 Check in Windows update